 Faced with the bold, the young and the restless

-Art is anaesthetized, or simply put loses its 'zing' the moment it enters the cloister of a gallery and gets worse if it is caught in the mousetrap of misinformed analysis (in some anomalous cases, the work can be overshadowed by the critic's eloquence or rather their fixation with trending theories).
+Art is anaesthetized, or simply put, loses its 'zing' the moment it enters the cloister of a gallery and gets worse if it is caught in the mousetrap of misinformed analysis (in some anomalous cases, the work can be overshadowed by the critic's eloquence or rather their fixation with trending theories).
 But one can always rely on art's inherent power to withstand both tailored or ill-fitted 'exegesis' or the value-laden art circuit that oversees its presentation.
-Art is unwieldy and rakish, terrible and terrifying, it holds its own jealously and resists conformity.
-Art bulldozes through all telos of preconception to coax out as we often say a new way of seeing, well, at differing degrees, that is!
-But, have we not scratched our heads enough over what makes it art, or to fix art a generic identity/timeline, post this post that?
+Art is unwieldy and rakish, terrible and terrifying; it holds its own jealously and resists conformity.
+Art bulldozes through all telos of preconception to coax out, as we often say, a new way of seeing, well, at differing degrees, that is!
+But, have we not scratched our heads enough over what makes it art, or to fix on art a generic identity/timeline, post this post that?
 The question is, who is to adjudicate?
 Or shall we just leave it to 'viewer's discretion'?
 Hand them a mish-mash, and they will decide what to make of it!

 The unstained sanctity of the walls was made amenable to a spillage of art's overriding ambition.
 Walls surrogated for the canvas became a screen, off which bounced familiar signs, decontextualized, dematerialized into an abstract narrative.
-In this, Rupom Roy's 'sonic' sculptures, concrete and cohesive as they seem, were visually lent voice with the help of graphics on an adjacent wall resembling readings of sound frequency.
-This appendage, direct, counterintuitive in its approach, seemed to detract one's attention from the sculptural pieces whose very materiality echoed the oral, aural, and tactile.
+In this, Rupom Roy's 'sonic' sculptures, concrete and cohesive as they seemed, formed a visually lent voice with the help of graphics on an adjacent wall resembling readings of sound frequency.
+This appendage, direct and counterintuitive in its approach, seemed to detract one's attention from the sculptural pieces whose very materiality echoed the oral, aural, and tactile.
 Atmospheric, sensorial, fluid, intent on extending into space without having to be acted upon – such was the presence of these works.
 Resonating through the rhythmic, almost pulsating folds of each piece, they seemed poised to summon what cannot be heard but looms within its 'space' as an insinuation.
-The pieces looked sophisticated albeit their lack of finesse, left 'in the works', rough-hewn, and all the more provocative as such.
-Roy has appeared in biennales, one such was in a curatorial project by David Bauman at Dhaka Art Summit.
-His works were marked with an open-endedness, not an end in itself but a means to an end inspiring a need for 'contemplation', an (thought) act that is often derided for turning works of art into sterile objects.
+The pieces looked sophisticated albeit their lack of finesse, rough-hewn, and all the more provocative as such.
+Roy has appeared in biennales: one such was in a curatorial project by David Bauman at Dhaka Art Summit.
+His works were marked with open-endedness, not an end in itself but a means to an end inspiring a need for 'contemplation', an act that is often derided for turning works of art into sterile objects.
 But contemplation denotes a space within Space, time within Time, where and when one consciously engages with a specific phenomenon with mindfulness.
 The need for it cannot be so easily written off.

-The 'stunt' (thoroughly positive) of breaking down conventional notions of art, of taking the viewers for a ride crossing the boundaries of recognition and familiarity into the nebulous zone of technically/rhetorically indeterminate (re)presentation furnished the premise of Razib Dattta's text/image 'meta-topia'.
-Springing out of an absurdist (il)logic he built an 'other' topos that appeared more like a screen running scenes (lightly touching on the verves of a stop motion film) that reflect a dislocated/ re-oriented imaginary, upended reality, chronicling fragments or leaves from Ramiz's textual life in a carnivalesque desecration of 'history'.
+The 'stunt' (thoroughly positive) of breaking down conventional notions of art, of taking viewers for a ride crossing the boundaries of recognition and familiarity into the nebulous zone of technically/rhetorically indeterminate (re)presentation, furnished the premise of Razib Dattta's text/image 'meta-topia'.
+Springing out of an absurdist (il)logic, he built an 'other' topos that appeared more like a screen running scenes (lightly touching on the verves of a stop motion film) that reflects a dislocated/ re-oriented imaginary, upended reality, chronicling fragments or leaves from Ramiz's textual life in a carnivalesque desecration of 'history'.
 In an irreverent usurpation of the hegemony of the white cube, the fluidity and the immediacy of the oral narrative was given a scopic spatiality through leaflet-like handwritten texts with cartoonish illustrations that spilled out in the form of drawings into a fragmentary panorama across the wall and a glass pane.
-It goes without saying that this telltale sign of curatorial indulgence of an artistic prank bore results in the form of an award for young Razib Datta, following in the footsteps of predecessors who also played their hands at the same trick (employing different modality).
+It goes without saying that this telltale sign of curatorial indulgence of an artistic prank bore results in the form of an award for young Razib Datta, following in the footsteps of predecessors who also played with the same trick (employing different modality).
 And from the look of things (Facebook postings of young artists), the tradition is likely to be emboldened with a passionate following from like-minded foot-soldiers.

 ALL IMAGES COURTESY OF BENGAL VISUAL ARTS PROGRAMME